Argent77/A7-ImprovedArcher/README.md

 melee weapons and armor.

 Advantages:
-- +1 bonus to hit and damage rolls with any missile weapon as well as to AC vs. missile weapons every 6 levels.
+- +1 bonus to hit and damage rolls with any missile weapon every 4 levels.
+- +1 bonus to armor class vs. missile weapons every 6 levels.
-- +5% chance to score a critical hit at level 9, 13 and 18.
+- +5% chance to score a critical hit at levels 13 and 18.
 - May achieve Grandmastery (5 slots) in longbows, shortbows, and crossbows.
-- May use Rooting Shot ability once per day every 4 levels.
+- May use the Rooting Shot ability once per day every 4 levels, starting at level 4.
 Can not be used together with other shot abilities.
-- May use Power Shot ability once per day every 4 levels, starting at level 8.
+- May use the Power Shot ability once per day every 4 levels, starting at level 8.
 Can not be used together with other shot abilities.
-- May use Explosive Shot ability once per day every 4 levels, starting at level 8.
+- May use the Explosive Shot ability once per day every 4 levels, starting at level 8.
 Can not be used together with other shot abilities.
-- May use Create Blessed Ammunition ability once per day every 8 levels, starting at level 4.
+- May use the Conjure Elemental Ammunition ability once per day every 8 levels, starting at level 4.

 ROOTING SHOT: All successful ranged attacks within the next 12 seconds will entangle the target, according to
               the level of the Archer: